The Health benifits of Pasta

 Directions:

-2. In a large bowl, combine the cooled pasta, avocado, bell pepper, and cherry tomatoes.
+- in a bowl mix pasta, avocado, bell pepper and cherry tomatoes.

-3. Drizzle with lemon juice, season with salt and pepper, and toss gently to combine.
+- drizzle lemon juice, season with salt and pepper, then toss gently.

 Advice: